 DOB permits authorize construction under city regulations.

-Building approvals authorize construction under building rules.
+Building approvals authorize construction under building-specific rules.

 Most NYC renovations require both.

-Before work starts, buildings typically require:
+Before work begins, buildings typically require:

 Approved permits